top of page

 With 21 years of officiating experience, Grant transitioned from the coaching ranks before returning to coaching eight years ago while continuing to officiate.
 His extensive officiating background spans multiple levels, including NCAA, NAIA, USAV, AAU, JVA, and MHSAA.
 As a USAV Regional official, MHSAA Observer, Trainer, and Assigner, he plays a pivotal role in developing and mentoring officials.

-Recently elected as President of ESVBOA, Grant has been a board member for the past seven years, thanks to the encouragement of his mentor.
+Elected as President in 2024, Grant has been a board member for the past seven years, thanks to the encouragement of his mentor.
 He takes great pride in the steady growth of membership and the development of the state’s premier officials training program.
 His philosophy centers on collaboration and fostering a strong officiating community, which he considers family.
 One of his most fulfilling moments was seeing two of his mentees officiate the MHSAA Finals in the fall of 2024, reinforcing his belief that success is not about personal achievements but the impact made on others.

 In addition to his contributions to officiating, Grant is the Varsity Volleyball Coach at Algonac High School.
 He remains committed to expanding mentorship opportunities and strengthening the cadre of officials through hands-on training and guidance.